AllaboutDee/P1/readme.md

 1. [VisualStudioCode:](https://code.visualstudio.com/)
     1. Visual Studio Code was used to write the project code and then pushed through to the Git Repository.
 1. [Favicon.io:](https://favicon.io/)
     - Favicon.io was used to create a favicon to display in the browser.
 Image of a man holding a surfboard was downloaded from pixabay.
-This was this uploaded to favicon.io to convert the image and create the favicon item.
+This was then uploaded to favicon.io to convert the image and create the favicon item.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the navigation links
 1. [Pixabay:](https://pixabay.com/)